monsoonmaelstrom/book2/book2.md

 I nod.

-“You wanted a solution,” Davy says again.
+“You wanted a solution,” Davy repeats.
 “You don’t have to use it.
 If I thought there was another way, I’d have led with that.”

 “I know,” I respond quietly, because I do.

 “I’m going to talk to Liam for a minute,” Davy tells us.

 Alex sits down next to me and takes the bottle from my hands and takes a drink of his own.
 We sit together in silence.
-Presumably we both want to hear what Davy has to say to Liam.
+Presumably, we both want to hear what Davy has to say to Liam.

 “She’s not mad at you,” I hear Davy inform Liam distantly.
 “She’s mad at me.
 I think they both are now.”
 He sounds tired.

 “Why?”
-Liam asks him.
+Liam queries.

 “I’ll let her tell you.
 If she wants to.”